Reviews

 • Encrypted chat and video calling built in

-• Password-protected secure file sharing links
+• Password-protected secure file-sharing links

 Best for: Budget-conscious users who want encrypted storage for free, and anyone sharing large files securely.

-5. Google Drive — Best for Collaboration
+5. Google Drive — best for collaboration

-Free plan: 15GB | Paid from: $1.99/month (100GB) | Platforms: All platforms, all browsers
+Free plan: 15GB | Paid from: $1.99/month (100GB Google One) | Platforms: All platforms, all browsers

 What it's great at: